noura2tarek/OOP_Tasks/README.md

 account information includes an error message if exists.

-The fourth scenario is taking the amount to deposit or withdraw for bank account2 from the user and check for this value to deposit or withdraw.
+The fourth scenario is taking the amount to deposit or withdraw for bank account2 from the user and check for this value.

 My code in bin/main.dart,
 Bank account class in bin/bank_account_class.dart,